Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 three startup drops rather than jumping by a segment-sized batch.
 This directly regresses the previous boundary failure where both A/V queues emptied and playback then discarded overdue media to catch up.

+### Twitch mux-skew packet-slack validation

+VOD `2859508682` exposed a separate shared-demux head-of-line problem even with HLS successor readahead working.
+Its MPEG-TS segments carry several seconds of valid physical A/V interleave skew (about 3.5 s in the first 160p segment and about 3.8 s in inspected 480p segments), far beyond OxideAV's default 16-packet per-track slack.
+Before the Sanctuary override, the first 160p playback had fallen from about 515 ms audio queued to about 219 ms by 1.07 s and had accumulated 16 underrun callbacks by roughly 1.9 s, well before any HLS segment boundary.

+With Sanctuary requesting 256 compressed packets per track, the same muted `vdpau-direct` VOD held around its normal 500 ms audio target through steady playback and across the first HLS boundary, with no alternating audio/video queue collapse.
+In a longer run five startup underrun callbacks occurred before steady state, but the counter then remained unchanged through 13 s.
+This validates the larger packet depth as mux-interleave slack rather than presentation buffering.

 ## Local validation fixtures